-This page belongs to the 'plaster masonry' section and deals with historic masonry with plaster, circa 1870.
-Here all kinds of problems are hiding.
-For example, coarse gravel in the plaster layer or in the masonry, then natural stone, mixed masonry, wide joints, half-timbered and clay- all of this can make it difficult for fixtures.
-Here are universal drill/ drivers recommended.
-Often the heavy use of composite mortar may be a solution, detailed information can be found on this page.
+This page falls under the 'plaster masonry' umbrella and explains plastered, historic masonry circa 1870.
+Unfortunately this surface contains all manner of problems, such as coarse gravel in the overlaying plaster and/or in the masonry, unstable natural stone, mixed masonry, wide joints, half-timbered and clay, all of which make securely installing our wire rope systems very difficult.
+We recommend using the universal drill/drivers.
+Often, heavy use of composite mortar may be a solution, detailed information can be found on this page.

 First problems may have already occurred in the original plaster layer.
 Therefore test crumbly old plaster initially, for sustainability, by tapping gently on it.
 Hollow sounding sites must be refurbished prior to attachment of holders.
 Nowadays, the grain size of the sand contained in the plaster is limited by rigorous screening, and the plasters are applied in a uniform thickness.
 Things were different before, so occasionally in very old plaster, gravel is found at a 2 cm size.
 It is helpful to cover the drill holes with a piece of wide fabric tape or painter’s masking tape to draw the coordinate cross and then drill.
 After drilling, carefully remove the tape.This helps to prevent a breaking of plaster pieces.
 If there is flaking, the plaster is held by the masking tape and then add mortar, putty, to repair again.